unclereeemus/ytmp/README.md

   --------------------------------------------------------

 Other features:
+  - kind of a superfluous features but: begin a comment in the queue file with '#' which means it will be ignored by the program. further, tag entries by adding '[[<tag>]]' at the end of the entry (including the '[[]]'. add as many as you like but put a space after the title and first tag. the program only looks for '[[' and ignores the rest of the entry so the closing ']]' is not necessary.
+  - by default ytmp downloads songs after you have listened to them $max_stream_amount times, if you don't want this feature set \$download_songs to 'n' in $conf. if you want to download every song and never stream them set \$max_stream_amount to '1'. the downloads can be found in $songs_dir.
   - one can communicate with mpv through the ipc socket the script opens at $mpvsocket.
   	See https://pastebin.com/23PXxpiD for examples (make sure to pass commands to the
 	$mpvsocket socket) and \`mpv --list-properties\` for properties that can be controlled.
-  - by default ytmp downloads songs after you have listened to them $max_stream_amount times, if you don't want this feature set \$download_songs to 'n' in $conf. if you want to download every song and never stream them set \$max_stream_amount to '1'. the downloads can be found in $songs_dir.
+  - put commands you want to run at the start of each song in the script $run_on_next.
   - you can have multiple entries of the same song in multiple places and the program won't get confused (in case you wanted to move tracks of albums around without changing their place in the album).
-  - put commands you want to run at the start of each song in the script $run_on_next.

 You might be interested to know:
+  - if you want something to blame the slowness of adding songs/playlists: it is because yt-dlp is slow to retrieve things.
   - the editor config is made for nvim; not all binds are tested to be working in vim
   - songs are streamed/downloaded with the 'bestaudio' option
   - song/thumbnail downloads are named as "<id> <title>.<ext>"
   - mpv is started with these options: --x11-name='ytmp_mpv' --no-terminal --vid=no --input-ipc-server=$mpvsocket
   	--ytdl-format='bestaudio'
-  - <search> with spaces don't have to be quoted
+  - <search> with spaces don't have to be quoted (except for'N')
   - when using the 'P' option, the word 'remastered' is not matched
   - when allowed to multi-select in fzf, if no selections are made and enter is pressed, the entry under the cursor is sent; if selections are made and enter is pressed, only the selections are passed